srct/bookshare/README.md

 Open a terminal and run the following commands.

 `sudo apt-get update`

-`sudo apt-get install python python-dev`
-`sudo apt-get install python-pip`
-`sudo apt-get install git`
+`sudo apt-get install python python-dev`python-pip git`

 Next, we're going to download a copy of the bookshare codebase from git.gmu.edu, the SRCT code repository.

+Configure your ssh keys by following the directions at git.gmu.edu/help/ssh/README.

-Navigate to the directory you in which you want to download the project, and run
+Now on your computer, navigate to the directory you in which you want to download the project, and run

 `git clone git@git.gmu.edu:srct/bookshare.git`